loopbackio/loopback.io/pages/en/lb2/HasMany-relations.md

 The tool will prompt you to enter the name of the model, the name of related model, and other required information.
 The tool will then modify the [model definition JSON file](Model-definition-JSON-file.html) (for example, `common/models/customer.json`) accordingly.

-Use `slc loopback:relation` to create a relation between two models.
-The tool will prompt you to enter the name of the model, the name of related model, and other required information.
-The tool will then modify the [model definition JSON file](Model-definition-JSON-file.html) (for example, `common/models/customer.json`) accordingly.

 For more information, see [Relation generator](Relation-generator.html).

 For example, here is the model JSON file for the customer model in [loopback-example-relations](https://github.com/strongloop/loopback-example-relations):